sscheetz/etsy-python2/README.md

 compatability and support for the modern etsy api.
 Please file any bugs, suggestions, or usage questions as github issues and I will get to them as soon as possible.

-Note, the tests are not yet upgraded (they should be within a few days) and I have not tested all features (notably I doubt specifying a keyfile works currently), but I wanted to get this package out there in case anyone was looking for a functional package in 2020 (and because I need it).
-I am currently successfully using it in my personal projects.
+Note, the tests are not yet upgraded I have not tested all features (notably I doubt specifying a keyfile works currently), but I wanted to get this package out there in case anyone was looking for a functional package in 2020.
+It is a WIP, but I am currently using it succesfully in my personal projects.

 See changelog at bottom of the readme for differences between etsy-python and etsy-python2.
 The last release for etsy-python was 0.3.1.